fullstack-development/web3-roadmap/Launchpads.md

 * What is a Whitelist?
 * What are multi-accounts for?
 * What's the difference between Launchpad and Launchpool?
+* What is usually called an 'FCFS round'?
 * Launchpad's fundraising process?
 Where does it start and what is the bottom line?